Leasehold Conveyancing in Preston Park - Get a Quote from the leasehold experts approved by your lender

-Preston Park leasehold conveyancing Example Support Desk Enquiries
+Questions and Answers: Preston Park leasehold conveyancing

-Alternatively, it may be possible to agree the lease extension with the freeholder either before or after the sale.
-If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the buyer.
+An alternative approach is to agree the lease extension with the freeholder either before or after the sale.
+If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the purchaser.

-• A provision to repair to or maintain parts of the premises
+• A provision to repair to or maintain elements of the property

 • Insurance obligations